The Influencer Army

 Make Games Not War

-Who Dies the Neatest
+Who dies the neatest?

 I was born in Philadelphia in 1952.
 Back then my parents and all their peers saw no problem with my buddies and me playing “War” in the streets using very realistic looking cap guns and rifles with rubber bayonets.